 Erasmus student documents

-- Students leaving for exchange must fill in the Learning Agreement 2017-2018 part I, docx before their departure.
+- Students leaving for exchange must fill in the Learning Agreement 2018-2019 part I before their departure (in your Mobility-Online account).
 Please read the instructions for filling in the Learning Agreement, pdf carefully.

-- Exchange students must fill in Learning Agreement 2017-2018 part II, docx during their exchange, if there are changes to the original information.
-Handed in together with part I.
+- Exchange students must fill in Learning Agreement 2018-2019 part II during their exchange, if there are changes to the original information.
+Uploaded to Mobility-Online together with part I.

 - The Letter of Confirmation, pdf must not be signed before the end of the exchange – no more than a week (7 days) before the end.

-- Travel reports on Erasmus exchange periods are submitted through NettiOpsu in the section International Exchanges.
-Please read the instructions first!
+- Travel reports on Erasmus exchange periods are submitted through Mobility-Online.

 - Erasmus assessment form: students who have returned from their exchange period abroad are sent an invitation to fill in an electronic assessment form (Erasmus participant report) towards the end of the exchange.
 The form is accessible only to those who have received an invitation.